-Section 15.21, Florida Statutes, provides that the Secretary of State shall submit an initiative petition to the Financial Impact Estimating Conference when the sponsoring political committee has met the registration, submission, and signature criteria set forth in that section.
+Section 15.21, Florida Statutes, provides that the Secretary of State shall submit an initiative petition to the Financial Impact Estimating Conference when a sponsoring political committee has met the registration, petition form submission and signature criteria set forth in that section.

-Floridians for Solar Choice, Inc. has successfully met the requirements of Section 15.21, Florida Statutes, for the initiative petition titled Limits or Prevents Barriers to Local Solar Electricity Supply, Serial Number 14-02.
-Therefore, I am submitting the proposed constitutional amendment for your review, along with a status update for the initiative petition, and a current county-by-county signature count.
+The criteria in section 15.21, Florida Statutes, has now been met for the initiative petition titled Rights of Electricity Consumers Regarding Solar Energy Choice, Serial Number 15-17.
+Therefore, I am submitting the proposed constitutional amendment petition form, along with a status update for the initiative petition, and a chart that provides a statewide signature count and count by congressional districts.